Ghost-Type-J/Daemon/README.md

 # Daemon IMDb Top 15 Movies Analysis

-A Pyhton application using Pandas library for an IMDb analysis
+A Python application using the Pandas library for an IMDb analysis.

-1) Selects constants which can be changed later for the python application.
+1) Selects constants for functions.

-2) First function uses requests library to ingest data from URL.
+2) First get_data function uses the requests library to ingest data from URLs.

-3) Function get_top_n_movies accepts 4 parameters and has the following behaviour:
+3) Next the get_top_n_movies function accepts 4 parameters and has the following behaviour:

     i) Creates a dataframe of title names with only the three columns we need for analysis. ii) Assigns a rank to the the ratings dataframe based of given calculation and appends these results into a new column: 'Rank'.